nirlimor35/George-is-in-too-deep/Part_1/README.md

 <img src="../images/v_logo.png" alt="Alt text" width="100" style="float: right;"/>

 # Vandelay Industries - Part I
+Before diving into the story, a few technical prerequisites. feel free to use any network investigation tools you fancy, in the solution sheet, we use the most raw and open-source tools we could find.

 ## What is Vandeley Industries?
 Vandelay Industries is a company founded by George Costanza along with Jerry Seinfeld, that is in the Import and Export business.